 Tell me the class format that has caught you attention, be it workshops for a winter conference or a special event in the growing season.
 The distance to be travelled and thus days (and nights) away will be considered in the price quote.
 Conferences can receive a share of books sales for assistance selling my books.
 Reimbursement for all travel expenses (both car mileage and airfare), lodging, and meals is expected.
 Other nearby events scheduled on either side of your event makes cost-sharing of travel expenses possible.

-Michael Phillips is renowned for helping people grow healthy fruit using herbal protocols.
+Michael Phillips was renowned for helping people grow healthy fruit using herbal protocols.
 The community orchard movement that he helped found at GrowOrganicApples.com provides a full immersion into the holistic approach to orcharding.
 His Lost Nation Orchard is part of a medicinal herb farm in northern New Hampshire.
 Michael is the author of The Apple Grower and The Holistic Orchard, which received Garden Book of the Year honors from the American Horticultural Society.
 His work has been compared with Sir Albert Howard and J.I.
 Rodale’s classic books on organic gardening.
 He teamed up with his wife Nancy to write The Herbalist’s Way, to explore the many paths whereby herbalists find their green niche.
 Michael’s latest, Mycorrhizal Planet: How Fungi and Plants Work Together to Create Dynamic Soils, will rock you!